mstocco/mariostoc.co/content/traininglog/20230611-challenge2023-2weeksout.md

 No walk or stretching but with a tiny window at _Crystal Pool_, I got in some lengths; nothing structured, nothing long, just doing what I can to get some purposeful movement in without piling on more stress.

+Bags packed and then I noticed my cycling shoes in the kitchen...
 <!---->
 ## TUESDAY JUN 13 🌤
 Sleep **3** | Fatigue **3** | Stress **4** | Soreness **3**